breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 Because arrays are awesome!
 You need them!
 And we need to focus a lot on them in order to prepare you for real life 🙂

-Mastering the use of arrays and loops is one of the 5 fundamental skills of building algoritms:
+Mastering the use of arrays and loops is one of the 5 fundamental skills of building algorithms:

 1. Variables.
 2. Conditionals.
 3. `Arrays`.
 4. `Loops`.
-5. Functions.
+5. Functions.****

 **No no no…Wait:  Arrays?
 What?**